1. The bride sets the standard

-- If the blackboard is placed in the block, the witnesses can also sit next to the bridal couple, opposite the parents.
+- Once the blackboard has been placed in the block, the witnesses can sit next to the bridal couple, opposite the parents.

 7. That says the seating order about the relationship

 As a rule of thumb: The closer a guest sits with the bridal couple, the closer their relationship to each other.
 The bride and groom gather at their table, for example, groomsmen, siblings, grandparents, godparents, bridesmaids and groomsmen.
-Patchwork family members are also seated.
+Patchwork family members are set as well.
 After the wedding waltz, new groups will be together anyway.

 The advantages of a seating arrangement are obvious: Fighting sticks can be deliberately kept in check.
 Divorced partners and quarrelsome relatives are placed as far apart as possible.
 Celebrating priests may join the bridal couple table as "Joker".
 Good friends are placed as middlemen and women.